Inner Product in Highest-Weight Representation: Applications

 \section{Applications}

-In previous sections, we proposed a recursion algorithm for calculating the inner product for finite-dimensional irreducible representation.
-This algorithm can be used to study the \textbf{KW} equations, where the the inner products are related to the fundamental representations only.
-In this section, we study the unitary of the representation space using the proposed algorithm.
-And we determine the inner products of states in the minuscule representations completely.
+In previous sections, we proposed an iterative algorithm for calculating the inner product of states of highest-weight representation.
+In this section, we discuss the applications of the algorithm, such as the norm of states and the unitarity of representations.
+And we completely determine the inner products of states of the minuscule representations.
+Algorithm \ref{algo} also work for the highest-weight representation of affine Lie algebra, which is infinite dimension.
+Finally, we note that it can be used to study the solution of the \textbf{KW} equations, where the inner products are related to the fundamental representations only.